sa1g/ai_economist/README.md

+# Modifications:
+This is AI-Economist, but without Covid19's functionalities.

 # Foundation: An Economic Simulation Framework

 This repo contains an implementation of Foundation, a framework for flexible, modular, and composable environments that **model socio-economic behaviors and dynamics in a society with both agents and governments**.